 All of us are unique on so many levels, whether in the ways we think and act, the circumstances that affect our health, or the DNA that makes us.
 I’m particularly interested in how individual brain circuits are assembled.
 The process of brain wiring is governed by some common rules.
 However, the brain cells that participate in each circuit and their levels of activity distinguish each one of us.
 Brain disorders often arise when these circuits malfunction, though their severity may vary from person to person.

 My research aims to understand both the individuality and the commonalities between different people and translate them into something purposeful in the clinic.
 For example, in personalised psychiatry, doctors could select the most appropriate treatment strategies based on the unique neural circuitry underlying each person’s condition.
 By investigating unique and common features among patients, we can better tackle different neurological disorders and start to find new and more targeted treatments.

-2. How did your A*STAR scholarship experiences shape you as a researcher?
+2. How did the A*Star Scholarship shape you as a researcher?